pyamsoft/pstate-frequency/README.md

 When called without any options, the program will display something like the following:
 ![](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_run.png)

-When called with the *-g --get* option, the program will display something like the following:
+When called with the *-G --get* option, the program will display something like the following:
 ![](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_get.png)

-When called with the *-s --set* option, the program will display something like the following:
+When called with the *-S --set* option, the program will display something like the following:
 ![](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_set.png)

-The *-g --get* option can be called by a normal user.
+The *-G --get* option can be called by a normal user.
-The *-g --get* option also takes one or more of these flags as necessary arguments:
+The *-G --get* option also takes one or more of these flags as necessary arguments:
 + **-c --current** Display the current user-requested CPU values
 + **-r --real** Display real-time CPU frequencies

-The *-s --set* option can only be called by a user with root permissions.
+The *-S --set* option can only be called by a user with root permissions.
-The *-s --set* option also takes one or more of these flags as necessary arguments:
+The *-S --set* option also takes one or more of these flags as necessary arguments:
 + **-m --max** Adjust the maximum scaling frequency of the CPU
 + **-n --min** Adjust the minimum scaling frequency of the CPU
 + **-o --gov** Adjust the current CPU scaling governor